-Q How do I recognise virus infection?
+Q How do I recognise virus infection on raspberries?

 A Initially the symptoms can be very subtle – a gradual decline in the crop, perhaps a little stunting, distortion or discolouration.

 As the disease builds up, the symptoms become pronounced and crop production may suffer.
 The leaves become mottled, with yellow patches between the veins.